github/developer.github.com/content/guides/automating-deployments-to-integrators.md

 5. Under **GitHub token**, paste an access token you've created.
 It must have at least the `repo` scope.
 For more information, see "[Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use)."
 6. Under **Environments**, optionally provide a list of environments you'd like to send your deployments to.
 The default is "production."
 7. If you *only* want builds that successfully passed a continuous test suite, select **Deploy on status**.
+8. If you're running this service on GitHub Enterprise, you must pass in your appliance's [endpoint URL](https://developer.github.com/v3/enterprise/#endpoint-urls).
-8. Click **Add service**.
+9. Click **Add service**.

 ## Hooking up an integrator to deployments

 To implement our deployments, we'll use Heroku as an example service.
-You can use any of the available [github-services][].

 1. Navigate to the repository where you’re setting up your deployments.
 2. In your repository's right sidebar, click <span aria-label="The edit icon" title="The edit icon" class="octicon octicon-tools"></span>.